Daunting to-do list for next French president

 Ariane Bogain, a lecturer in French and politics at Northumbria University, said: "I think to be deemed a success the key priority is the economy.
 That's the main reason [current French President Francois] Hollande threw in the towel. "

-Unemployment has been high for many years in France, which explains the success of the Le Pen's far right National Front party, according to Bogain..
+Unemployment has been high for many years in France, which explains the success of Le Pen's far right National Front party, according to Bogain.

 "When I graduated in 1994, unemployment was 11 per cent.
 Today it's 10 per cent.
 For 30 years we've had this constantly high unemployment," Bogain told CNN.